SvenGroot/Ookii.CommandLine/docs/Command Line Arguments in Ookii.CommandLine.md

 If you specify the same key more than once an exception will be thrown unless the `AllowDuplicateDictionaryKeysAttribute` attribute is specified on the constructor parameter or property that defines the dictionary argument.

-## Switch arguments

-A switch argument is an argument with a Boolean type (`bool` in C#).
-Its value is determined by its presence or absence on the command line; the value will be true if the argument is supplied, and false if not.
-The following arguments set the switch argument named “switch” to true:

-    -switch

-A switch argument’s value can be specified explicitly, as in the following example:

-    -switch:true

-You must use a colon to specify an explicit value for a switch argument; you cannot use white space to separate the name and the value.

-If you use a nullable Boolean type (`bool?` In C#) as the type of the argument, it will be null if omitted, true if supplied, and false only if explicitly set to false using `-switch:false`.

-If the type of the argument is an array of Boolean values, it will act as a multi-value argument and a switch.
-A value of true (or the explicit value if one is given) gets added to the array for every time that the argument is supplied.

 ## Argument value conversion

 Ookii.CommandLine allows you to define arguments with any .Net type, including types such as `System.String`, `System.Int32`, `System.DateTime`, and many more.
 Any type can be used; the only requirement is that it is possible to convert a string value to that type.